volkziem/CASHandsOnBeamOptics/README.md

 # CASHandsOnBeamOptics
-MATLAB Hands-on software for Beam Optics tutorial at the CERN Accelerator School
+Hands-on software for Beam Optics tutorial at the CERN Accelerator School for MATLAB or Octave

 ------------------------------------------------------------------------